simple-ee/mBMS/README.md

     drive the charge MOSFET
     8. Two I2C ports, one to act as an internal COM for adc and display, and second one to act as external COM to relay information to BMS board
-    9. 125A fuse that will act as the short circuit protection with a high I^2t\
+    9. 125A fuse that will act as the short circuit protection with a breaking capacity of 1kA.
-    to prevent
 ## The BMS Board
+### Rendered PCB

+### Actual PCB